Artuqu/touristTrip/README.md

 # App for tourist office manage

-## For the correct operation of the program, it is necessary to add the following queries in SQL:
+## For the correct operation of the program, it is necessary to add below queries in SQL.

 ### All data you need is in file tables.sql, path:resources/sql

+### Application secured by Spring Security.
+To get full version you need to be log in.
+Password is hashed by BCrypt.
+### First option to register the user with admin authority is to send the request by Postman, address: "localhost:8080/addUser", PostMapping, parameters send in Body form.
+You need tree keys: username, password and enabled.
+### Second disable Bean BCrypt in SecurityConfig and enable NoOpPasswordEncoder.
+After that you can add user just by SQL Query.
 insert into Conductor (id,full_name,pesel) values (1,'Roman Wojtkowski', 88021256633),
 (2,'Władysław Nop', 99030314845),